Drifting (motorsport): Drift competition

 Points are awarded for each pass, and usually, one driver prevails.
 Sometimes, the judges cannot agree, or cannot decide, or a crowd vocally disagrees with the judge's decision.
 In such cases, more passes may be run until a winner is produced.
 On occasion, mechanical failure determines the battle's outcome, either during or preceding a heat.
 If a car cannot enter a tandem battle, the remaining entrant (who automatically advances) will give a solo demonstration pass.
 In the event of apparently close or tied runs, crowds often demonstrate their desire for another run with chants of 'one more time'.

 Commitment is about how much throttle the driver applies, and the confidence and dedication the driver shows when approaching track edges and barriers.
 The higher the rate-to-angle, the more speed and angle a driver can carry through the course.
 In addition, the fewer corrections they apply through the course and the closer they drive to the track edges or barriers, the higher their style score.

+This can be broken down into 4 main criteria that is used to score drifters.